Be Inspired by South & East Asian Baking

 angela hui

 At the moment at Time Out, I’m starting to refresh our restaurant section, getting ready for the Year of the Tiger.
 What I try to do is push out all the fun things there are to do in London, like I’ve seen a lot of great set-menu offers that are around.
 The “Bun House” boys are doing some really cute steamed buns for Year of the Tiger (with a face and a tail)!
 There’s a lot of creativity and fun around the food for Lunar New Year, compared to western baking.
-Say like at Bao Café (in Kings Cross) the sad and smiley faces on buns are really cute.
+Say like at Bao Café (in Kings Cross, London) the sad and smiley faces on buns are really cute.
 So in terms of the creativity within an Asian bakery there’s a lot more artistic freedom in terms of the way things look.
 They do play up on the aesthetics a lot more, if that makes sense.

 The baker Yvonne Chen has influenced so many people by demonstrating the tangzhong method that is used in so much Asian baking – using flour and water then cooking it first before making the dough – and it’s so exciting that Yvonne is Taiwanese and making this huge difference in Western baking right now.
 It’s how many people get this very soft amazing texture in milk bread, buns, Japanese white bread, so many things.
 I tried making quite a bit of it last year when I was bored in lockdown: making lots of milk bread, burger buns, anything really.